volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Settings

-OpenAPI specification validation settings relevant for "All endpoints" enforcement and for "Custom list" enforcement.
+OpenAPI specification validation settings relevant for "API Inventory" enforcement and for "Custom list" enforcement.

 `oversized_body_fail_validation` - (Optional) Apply the request/response action (block or report) when the body length is too long to verify (default 64Kb) (bool).